Introduction

 operator.

-Resulting matches in the hash table may also be filtered by a residual condition before they are returned.
+Resulting matches in the hash table might also be filtered by a residual condition before they're returned.
 (An example of where residual conditions appear is in non-equality joins).
 Hash join execution plans can be complex due to memory management and join variants.
 The main hash join algorithm is adapted to handle inner, semi, anti, and outer join variants.

 Merge join